saurabh-jindal/BlogApp/README.md

 # BlogApp
-A BlogApp website using restful routing.
+A BlogApp website using restful routing.<br />
 Blog app is created using:
-#Node JS
+Node JS
-#Express
+Express
-#Express-sanitizer
+Express-sanitizer
-#Mongo DB
+Mongo DB
-#EJS
+EJS